 Make this your time to shine by picking that winning breed and providing an excellent home for the pup.

 3 Little-Known Facts about Pointer Bay Puppies

 - The German Shorthaired Pointer can track any type of game and retrieves birds from the water or the ground.

 - The Chesapeake Bay Retriever’s lineage can be traced back to two St. John’s Newfoundland dogs.

 - The Chesapeake Bay Retriever can retrieve up to one hundred birds per day.

 Physical Traits of the Pointer Bay

-This medium to large sized crossbreed is endowed with strong, powerful legs and a chest which is set deep.
+This medium to a large-sized crossbreed is endowed with strong, powerful legs and a chest that is set deep.

-They have a head which is moderate in size, oval-shaped eyes, a long enough muzzle to adequately retrieve game without causing damage and droopy hanging ears.
+They have a head that is moderate in size, oval-shaped eyes, a long enough muzzle to adequately retrieve game without causing damage and droopy hanging ears.

-The Pointer Bay is classified as a medium to large size dog breed, usually weighing between 50 pounds and 75 pounds.
+The Pointer Bay is classified as a medium to a large sized dog breed, usually weighing between 50 pounds and 75 pounds.